-Self-Guided Walking Tour in Plzen
+Self-Guided Walking Tour in Plzeň

 11 Stops 3.7 km ~2.4 hours

-Walking tour route map of Plzen
+Walking tour route map of Plzeň Open interactive map

-Why Walk Plzen?
+Why Walk Plzeň?
 A Self-Guided Tour

 Pilsen is a city you can read in an afternoon, and that is exactly why it rewards walking.
 The old town is a tight grid built around one enormous medieval square, with the cathedral spire as your compass and the Pilsner Urquell gate sitting just a ten-minute stroll east.
 You are never lost for long, the streets are flat, and almost everything worth seeing sits inside a kilometre of náměstí Republiky.
 Most people come for the beer and leave the same day.
 They miss half the city.